 Unfortunately, when we’re struggling mentally, it’s often tempting to skip proper meals, then reach for the unhealthy foods, use alcohol as a crutch…sound familiar?

 Following basic healthy eating guidelines (get your 5 a day of fruit and veg, cut down on dairy and fatty meats, cut down on processed sugars in favour of the natural sugars found in fruit, eat no more than 6g salt a day) proved to be a good basis for my mental health journey.
-And a healthier diet helped to fuel my daily exercise routine and improve my sleep as well.
+And a healthier diet helped increase my energy levels to fuel my daily exercise routine and improve my sleep as well.

 Boundaries are important